Want to self-publish, without spending a ton on your book cover?

 Make your own book cover design in MS Word

 Customizable, easy-to-use book cover templates for indie authors,

-Download my free guide and discover the secret to building stunning and hot-selling book covers in under 30 minutes.
-You’ll even get some free templates and tutorials to help you start.
-(This is a beta version – but I’ll send you a better version soon!)
+Discover the secret to building stunning and hot-selling book covers in under 30 minutes.
+You’ll even get some free templates to help you start.

 Getting Ready to Self-Publish Your Book?